codewars/docs/content/concepts/kata/translations.md

 ### Merge Issues

 Oftentimes if two translations are created around the same time, they may both update the description.
-When approving the 2nd translation, the 1st approved translation will have already updated the description.
+When approving the 2nd translation, the 1st approved translation will already have updated the description.
 This will cause a merge conflict which has to be resolved.
 You can do this by forking the 2nd translation and updating the description. `<<<<<<<<`, `=========` and `>>>>>>>>` merge labels will show up in the description to help identify where the merge issues are.
+Another solution is to start a new translation to some other (not yet available) language, grab the most recent version of the kata description from there, and then copy/paste it in your fork.

 Once you have fixed the description merge issues you can publish the translation.
-If you are not the author then you will need to have someone else verify your changes and approve the translation.
+If you are not the kata author then you will need to have someone else verify your changes and approve the translation.

 ### Rejecting a translation

 Sometimes the best course of action is to simply reject a pending translation.
 Some possible reasons could be:

 - translation is outdated and kata changed a lot since the translation has been published,
 - translation is of bad quality and fixing it is too much work,
 - some user authored a newer, better translation and they cannot publish it since there can only be one pending translation per language per kata,
 - there's a justified concern that someone might approve a translation of insufficient quality before its issues are fixed.

-It's worth nothing that rejected translations are not wasted work.
-They are still available in the system, can be forked and serve as a base for new translations, or its code can be simply copied and reused.
+It's worth noting that rejected translations are not wasted work.
+They are still available in the system, can be forked and used as a base for new translations, or its code can be simply copied and reused.

 ## Fixing existing translations